vmarcinko/art-of-programming/markdowns/first.md

 Well, it can be either also, but we mostly think of it as boolean, because this is kinda "common word" in most programming languages to represent boolean value.

-Because we want to remove ambiguity between strings and other data types, let's introduce special characters to mark something as a string, and it would be double quotes, such as:
+Because we want to remove ambiguity between strings and other data types, let's introduce special character to mark something as a string, and let's pick a double quote, such as:

     "This is a string"
     "true"
     "-23.45"

+Could have we picked a single quote instead of double quote?

+Yes, of course.
+We could've picked any character we wanted - this is our textual format, we can decide however we want to represent something.

+The way we write different data values is called **encoding**, or more precisely, **textual encoding** because we're writing them here as sequence of characters, unlike **binary encoding** where we can write data as sequence of bytes.

+We demonstrated how we use special character to designate special data type in textual encoding (example String above), so how could we designate special data type in binary encoding?

+Similar - with some special byte that marks the data type!
+Maybe something like having prefix byte value:
+- 0 - following 4 bytes are integer
+- 1 - following 8 bytes are for decimal
+- 2 - following 1 byte is boolean
+- 3 - following 1 byte specifies string length N, and then N bytes are string

+What type of encoding (textual or binary) is more compact, meaning, encoded form is smaller?

+Binary.
+Since it is more compact, it's usually faster to read/write.

+What type of encoding is easier to read?

+Textual of course!
+That's mostly the reason why nowadays the most popular formats for program communication are text ones (JSON, XML).

+Also, programs are mostly written in text files, and they have data encoded in them also, such as:

+    var a = 'true'
+    var b = true;

 ---